-- 1. Applicant owns the uplands adjoining the lease premises and the underlying fee title to the patented tidelands. - On March 29, 2012, the Commission authorized ratification of prior unauthorized assignments, a quitclaim deed, and a General Lease -Residential Use to Richard Benbow Bullock.
-The lease will expire on March 28, 2022.
-The Applicant is now applying for termination of a General Lease - Residential Use and authorization of a General Lease - Recreational and Residential Use. - 3.
+- 1. Applicant owns the uplands adjoining the lease premises and the underlying fee title to the patented tidelands. - 2.
+On December 8, 2005, the Commission authorized a General Lease Recreational and Residential Use to Alan and Linda Barker for the reconstruction of a residence and deck.
+The Lease expires on December 7, 2025.
+The applicant is now applying for termination of a General Lease Recreational and Residential Use and authorization of a General Lease Recreational and Residential Use. - 3.
 In the past, the Commission has had lease agreements with 25 of the 35 property owners with improvements extending onto State-owned sovereign lands.
 That number has slowly declined to five, leaving many of the property owners with unauthorized facilities on State lands.
-To remedy the situation, the Commission's compliance staff conducted a public outreach effort to educate the community on the Commission's jurisdiction, leasing practices and lease application process.
-In addition to the community residents, this outreach effort included state and local legislators for the area and other regulatory entities.
+To remedy the situation, the Commission's compliance staff conducted a public outreach effort to educate the community on the Commission's jurisdiction, leasing practices, and lease application process.
+In addition to the community residents, the outreach effort included state and local legislators for the area and other regulatory entities.
 On August 19, 2013, Commission staff held a public meeting in Vallejo for the Sandy Beach property owners and other interested parties.
 Since that time, through the development of a frequently asked questions document, meetings, and many phone conversations and email communications, staff has worked with property owners and their representatives to come to an agreement on lease terms and conditions acceptable to the parties involved. - 4.
-The Applicant came under lease in 2012 with the understanding that Commission staff would be pursuing leases for all unauthorized structures at Sandy Beach.
-The Applicant requested that once lease terms were negotiated with all of the Sandy Beach residents that he be given the same lease terms at the earliest opportunity.
-After staff's initial meeting with Sandy Beach residents in 2013, the Applicant asked to enter into a new lease based on the terms discussed up to that point.
-In an effort to keep all of the leases consistent, staff recommended that the Applicant wait until all terms had been finalized with the other residents.
-At that time, staff would recommend approval of a new lease starting on May 30, 2013, with terms and conditions matching the other property owners' leases.
-In addition, the rent paid under the existing lease would be applied to the new lease without penalty or interest as long as the amount paid was sufficient to cover the all rental due under the proposed lease.
+Staff recommends the issuance of the proposed lease, as it promotes Strategy 1.1 of the Commission's Strategic Plan to deliver the highest levels of public health and safety in the protection, preservation, and responsible economic use of the lands and resources under the Commission's jurisdiction.

-- 5. This action is consistent with Strategy 1.1 of the Commission's Strategic Plan to deliver the highest levels of public health and safety in the protection, preservation, and responsible economic use of the lands and resources under the Commission's jurisdiction. - 6.
-Termination of the lease is not a project as defined by the California Environmental Quality Act (CEQA) because it is an administrative action that will not result in direct or indirect physical changes in the environment.
+5. Termination of the lease is not a project as defined by the California Environmental Quality Act (CEQA) because it is an administrative action that will not result in direct or indirect physical changes in the environment.

-Authority: Public Resources Code section 21065 and California Code of Regulations, Title 14, section 15378, subdivision (b)(5).
+Authority: Public Resources Code section 21065 and California Code of Regulations, Title 14, sections 15378 subdivision (b)(5).

-7. The staff recommends that the Commission find that issuance of the lease is exempt from the requirements of CEQA as a categorically exempt project.
+6. The staff recommends that the Commission find that issuance of the lease is exempt from the requirements of CEQA as a categorically exempt project.
 The project is exempt under Class 1, Existing Facilities; California Code of Regulations, Title 2, section 2905, subdivision (a)(2).